Search

 The application is approved by different authorities:

-The decision to grant the applicant a Blue Card or a regular residence permit is made by the embassy or the Foreigners’ Registration Office and is based on the job profile and the salary.
+The decision as to whether applicants receive a Blue Card or a regular residence permit is made by the embassy or foreigners authority on the basis of the job profile and salary.

 The Blue Card is a work and residence permit for highly qualified specialists from non-EU countries that paves the way to the European Union.
 The Blue Card is a residence permit that is used to show proof of legal residence in EU countries for nationals of non-EU countries for employment purposes.
 The Blue Card is thus intended for non-EU nationals.

-For EU citizens, freedom of movement applies to their stay.
+For EU citizens, the EU right of free movement applies to their residence.

-A minimum annual gross salary of 43,800 euros is required.
-For natural scientists, mathematicians, engineers, doctors and computer scientists (so-called MINT professions) and bottleneck professions (veterinarians, dentists, pharmacists, ICT managers, production and logistics managers, nursing and midwifery specialists, teaching and educational staff), the minimum annual gross salary is 39,682.20 euros.
+For the so-called MINT professions (scientists, mathematicians, engineers, doctors and computer scientists) and bottleneck professions (veterinarians, dentists, pharmacists, ICT managers, managers in production and logistics, nurses and obstetricians, teachers and educators), the minimum annual gross salary is 43,759.80 euros.
 In these cases, the approval of the Federal Employment Agency is required.

-More information on the EU Blue Card can be found on the website of the Federal Office for Migration and Refugees and on the “Make it in Germany” portal for skilled workers.
+Further information on the EU Blue Card and other residence permits can be found on the website of the Federal Office for Migration and Refugees and on the skilled workers portal “Make it in Germany”.

 If all the required documents are submitted, the application can be approved within nine to ten weeks.